mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 ## Lab

-TBA

 <!--
-### Part I
+### Part 0

 Please complete the following survey about how class is going so far: https://docs.google.com/forms/d/1Weuolk5Q9RsmqVFiF8Qgbc1cd_LQNiKMY-RYAq1SPlg

 The survey is 100% anonymous, and it will help me adjust the course moving forward.
+-->

+This lab has 3 parts, each with their own submissions in sakai worth 2 points.
+Each part should be shorter/easier than previous labs, so the total amount of work should be about the same.

+But since you also have the markdown compiler assignment due this weekend, I will make the due date for these labs next Wed (5 Mar).

-### Part I
+### Part 1

-Complete the doctests in the `lab.py` and upload the results to sakai.
+Go to the git repo at <https://github.com/mikeizbicki/lab-encodings/> and follow the instructions.

-### Part II (optional/extra credit)
+### Part 2

-The purpose of this extra credit assignment is to get you more familiar with using python libraries to automate boring tasks.
+The purpose of this lab is to get you more familiar with using python libraries to automate boring tasks.

 <img src=img/interesting-man.jpg height=250px>&nbsp;&nbsp;<img src=img/jobs.jpg height=250px>

-You may earn 1 point of extra credit (and so get a 4/3 on the lab) if you use google translate to convert the phrase "python is awesome" into at least 100 other languages and upload these translations to sakai.
+You will use google translate to convert the phrase "python is awesome" into 133 other languages.
 Fortunately, there is a python interface to google translate, so you don't have to do this manually...
 I feel gross just thinking about doing this manually...